datamesh-governance/datamesh-governance.com/policies/template.md

 ## Consequences

-- List of concrete consequencess, effects, outcomes
+- List of concrete consequences, effects, outcomes
 - New things that need to be learnt or understood by domain teams
 - Required services by the platform
 - Costs